Who We Support

 How Learning Support Is Structured

-Learning support at Cognitive is organised as a learning intervention pathway, not a fixed programme sequence.
+Learning support is personalised based on each child’s learning, focus, reading, and school coping needs.
 Children may enter support at different stages depending on their needs, and progress as learning demands change.

 1